Steve Hanson (American football)

-Stephen Harold Hanson (April 27, 1902 - August 1, 1981) was a player in the National Football League.
+Stephen Harold Hanson (April 27, 1902 – August 1, 1981) was a player in the National Football League (NFL).
 He was a member of the Kansas City Cowboys during the 1925 NFL season, but did not see any playing time during a regular season game.
 The following season, he was a member of the Louisville Colonels.

+From Racine, Wisconsin, Hanson was also a prominent basketball player for local teams.